Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 These are the basic requirements for the DDNS connection to work.
 And while they seem like a lot, chances are that’s already the case in most homes, as long as you’re willing to ditch that ISP-provided gateway.

-Instant Guard requires a few more steps than Teleport, but it’s still very easy and straightforward.
+Instant Guard is easy and straightforward to set up.
 Here are the detailed ABC steps:

-• Make sure your mobile device, like your phone, is connected to the router’s Wi-Fi network.
+• Ensure your mobile device, such as your phone, is connected to the router’s Wi-Fi network.

 • Download the Asus Router mobile app on the device.

-• Run the app, it will ask you to log into the router via its admin password.
+• Run the app, and it will prompt you to log in to the router using its admin password.
 Do it.

 The password mentioned above is not the Wi-Fi password.
-If you don’t know that, maybe this entire post is a bit premature for you and you should start with this one on home networking basics, instead.
+If you’re not familiar with this, perhaps this entire post is a bit premature for you, and you should start with the one on home networking basics instead.
 Or this piece on home router security.

 In any case, if you don’t know this password, you’ll need to reset the router and create a new one during the initial setup process.